nbuechler/nathanielbuechler/README.md

-Nathaniel Buechler's Online Portfolio
+Nathaniel Buechler's Online Portfolio --- DEPRICATED
 =================

-My webpage live on http://www.nathanielbuechler.com
+My new webpage live on http://www.nathanielbuechler.com

+This project is more of an artifact of version 7 of my website. :-D

 ##License